 The AML compliance process is an ongoing process that requires careful attention.
 It is the firm's AML compliance officer's responsibility to ensure AML compliance of a firm and the implementation of the Anti-Money Laundering compliance program.
 For companies, the AML compliance officer is a very important employee.
 Therefore, the AML compliance officer must also have some qualifications and skills to enable the company to provide AML compliance processes.

 The main task of the AML compliance officer is to identify risks and suspicious transactions by applying a risk-based approach and to report to the regulators to which it is responsible.
 In addition, according to FATF recommendations and European Union regulations, companies must ensure that the AML compliance officer develops by sending them to seminars and training.

 Sanction Scanner provides end-to-end solutions that will increase the efficiency of AML compliance programs of businesses.
-With our global coverage sanction, PEP and adverse media database and advanced transaction monitoring software, you can speed up all your processes from customer onboarding to transaction monitoring and manage a more efficient compliance process.
-You can contact us to get information about our AML solutions.
+With our global coverage sanction, PEP and Adverse Media database, and advanced transaction monitoring software, you can speed up all your processes from customer onboarding to Transaction Monitoring and manage a more efficient compliance process.
+You can contact us or request a demo to get information about our AML solutions.